4638 & 4628 Forbidden Plateau Road · Courtenay, BC

 4638 Forbidden Plateau Road

 The orientation is deliberate.
 The home is sited on precise solar south for maximum natural light and solar gain through the winter months.
-Built from recycled steel to a zero-carbon standard, the level of thought in this home extends well beyond what you see at first glance.
+Built from recycled steel to a low-carbon standard, and running entirely on clean electricity, the level of thought in this home extends well beyond what you see at first glance.
 Every single window looks out onto forest.
 You are well set back from your nearest neighbours, and for most of the year — when the trees are in leaf — you cannot see them at all.

-Each bedroom has patio doors that open directly into the forest.
-High windows that let in light without sacrificing privacy.
+Both primary bedrooms have patio doors that open directly into the forest.
+High windows throughout let in light without sacrificing privacy.

 A considered room with its own exterior door and a climate-friendly heat pump washer dryer.
 Even the practical spaces were designed with care.